 On June 22, the day after Moody’s cut the banks’ ratings, the extra yield investors demand to hold bonds of financial companies rather than government debentures narrowed 2 basis points to 284 basis points, or 2.84 percentage points, the lowest in more than five weeks, Bank of America Merrill Lynch index data show.
 Spreads are down from this year’s high of 361 on Jan.
 3.

 Credit-default swaps, which pay the buyer face value if a borrower fails to meet its obligations, less the value of the defaulted debt, declined an average 3 percent, Bloomberg prices show.
-Morgan Stanley (MS) swaps decreased 7 percent.
+Morgan Stanley (MS:US) swaps decreased 7 percent.

 “We view the Moody’s downgrade as another overhyped story of 2012,” David Trone, an analyst at JMP Securities LLC, wrote to his clients.
 “The corporate market thinks for itself and credit rating agencies are often lagging indicators.”